Lalasa1234/WaterBody_SemanticSegmentation/README.md

 ## What is this about ⁉️❓
-**Semantic segmentation of water bodies from satellite imagery**
+**Semantic segmentation of water bodies from satellite imagery** This has a practical application for the space industry who research on planetary water sources

 ### What is the model architecture❔
 Involves building the U-Net architecture (encoder-decoder) from the scratch